simonemberton/Introduction_to_Creative_Coding/Week_13/code-challenge-1-answer.md

 ## Code Challenge 1 - Answer

-- Your final sketch.js code should look like this
+- Your final sketch.js code should look like this with the confidence value rounded to 2 decimal places and a red bounding box (or another colour you choose)

 ```javascript
 let video;